waterbycounty

 What's happening with rivers in Plaquemines Parish right now?

-Plaquemines Parish's primary USGS streamgage on the Mississippi River is currently reading 665,000 cubic feet per second — 119% of the long-term mean of 557,228.57 cfs.
+Plaquemines Parish's primary USGS streamgage on the Mississippi River has a pipeline snapshot of 665,000 cubic feet per second — 119% of the long-term mean of 557,228.57 cfs.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Plaquemines Parish water compare to the Louisiana average?